-When running touch probe cycles, no cycles must be active for coordinate transformation (Cycle 7 DATUM SHIFT, Cycle 8 MIRRORING, Cycle 10 ROTATION, Cycle 11 SCALING FACTOR and 26 AXIS-SPECIFIC SCALING).
+- Do not activate the following cycles before using touch probe cycles: Cycle 7 DATUM SHIFT, Cycle 8 MIRROR IMAGE, Cycle 10 ROTATION, Cycle 11 SCALING and 26 AXIS-SPECIFIC SCALING - ▶ Reset any coordinate transformations beforehand

 You can also run the Touch Probe Cycles 408 to 419 during an active basic rotation.
 Make sure, however, that the basic rotation angle does not change when you use Cycle 7 DATUM SHIFT with datum tables after the measuring cycle.